SALT: Parameter-Efficient Fine-Tuning via Singular Value Adaptation with Low-Rank Transformation: Results and Discussion

 We evaluate the performance of SALT against SOTA PEFT techniques, specifically LoRA \cite{lora} and S-SAM \cite{ssam}.
-As shown in Table \ref{tab:performance_comparison}, our experimental evaluation demonstrates the effectiveness of SAM-based PEFT methods compared to traditional deep learning approaches across five medical imaging datasets.
-While traditional methods like DeepLabV3+ \cite{deeplabv3} and U-Net \cite{unet} showed competitive performance on datasets such as XRay-Angio \cite{xrayangio}, they require training of all parameters.
+As shown in Table \ref{tab:performance_comparison_hd95_std}, our experimental evaluation demonstrates the effectiveness of SAM-based PEFT methods compared to traditional deep learning approaches across five medical imaging datasets.
+While conventional methods like DeepLabV3+ \cite{deeplabv3} and Vanilla U-Net, \cite{unet} showed competitive performance on datasets such as XRay-Angio \cite{xrayangio}, they require training of all parameters.
+Additionally, we evaluated MedSAM\cite{medsam}, a universal medical segmentation foundation model trained on over 1.57 million image–mask pairs, under zero-shot conditions.
+It achieves only an average Dice score of 0.23 with an HD95 of 129.8, demonstrating that even a highly specialized backbone benefits greatly from in-domain fine-tuning.
 On the other hand, SALT achieves superior performance with significantly fewer trainable parameters.
 With rank-256 configuration, attaining an average Dice score of 0.74 while requiring only 3.9\% of parameters to be trained.
 This represents a substantial improvement over both traditional methods and other parameter-efficient approaches like LoRA \cite{lora} and S-SAM \cite{ssam}.
-Notably, SALT consistently achieves higher Dice scores over other methods across all datasets, achieving the highest scores on DIAS (0.71), ROSE (0.67), XRay-Angio (0.77), and Drive (0.75).
+Notably, SALT consistently achieves higher Dice scores over other methods across all datasets, achieving the highest scores on DIAS (0.71), ROSE (0.67), XRay-Angio (0.77), and DRIVE (0.75).
 The rank configuration comparison reveals that while rank-4 SALT delivers competitive results with minimal parameter overhead (0.46\% trainable), the rank-256 version provides optimal performance with a modest increase in trainable parameters.
-Our analysis of boundary accuracy via HD95 further underscores SALT's performance.
-While traditional methods exhibited high HD95 errors, such as SegNet \cite{segnet} scoring 145.05 and RegUnet \cite{unet} scoring 126.08, SAM-based PEFT approaches showed improvements, with SALT achieving the lowest average HD95 ($23.87$) against LoRA\cite{lora} ($25.94$) and S-SAM \cite{ssam} ($30.12$).
-Notably, SALT demonstrated Strong boundary adherence in challenging cases.
-SALT's 13.20 HD95 on DRIVE \cite{drive} against S-SAM \cite{ssam} achieving 15.81 reflects precise vessel delineation in low-contrast retinal images.
-This dual advantage in both Dice and HD95 confirms SALT's ability to maintain structural accuracy and boundary precision while operating in parameter-efficient regimes.\\ \textbf{Qualitative Analysis.} As illustrated in Fig \ref{fig:qualitiative}, the qualitative results highlight the SOTA performance of our proposed SALT method across various medical imaging datasets.
-Compared to traditional approaches like UNETR \cite{unetr} and U-Net \cite{unet}, as well as other SAM-based PEFT methods such as S-SAM \cite{ssam} and LoRA \cite{lora}, SALT consistently delivers more precise vessel segmentation.
-In the ROSE \cite{rose} dataset, SALT excels at capturing the intricate, web-like patterns of retinal vessels while maintaining structural continuity with fewer false positives.
-For the DIAS \cite{dias} dataset, SALT effectively segments complex branching patterns, preserving both main vessel trunks and subtle secondary branches.
-In X-ray angiography \cite{xrayangio} images, SALT achieves clear vessel boundaries with fewer false positives compared to traditional methods.
-Additionally, in the Drive \cite{drive} dataset, it successfully segments retinal vessels despite varying widths and complex backgrounds.